 Mustafa Pasha Mosque

-Standing on a plateau at the very top of the bazaar, the 1492 Mustafa Pasha Mosque is a superb and untouched example of classical...
+Standing on a plateau at the very top of Skopje's Čaršija, the Mustafa Pasha Mosque is a working mosque where you can see locals come...

 Makarije Frčkoski 8 · interesting places nearby